francobrevis/easyproject/README.md

    ```sh
    sudo docker-compose up
    ```

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+To make this REST API useful you have to follow this examples of how to hit hit the REST API in order to push, pop o count in a queue saved in Redis.

 _For more examples, please refer to the [Documentation](https://example.com)_